neve-linux/neveports/README.md

-# cports
+# nports

-Cports is a collection of source package ports for Chimera.
+nports is a collection of source package ports for Neve.
 The system has been written specifically for the distribution using the Python scripting language.

 From user standpoint, it works similarly to many distro packaging systems (users